jundalisay/sp/content/en/research/hume/treatise/book-1/part-4/section-01.md

 If any single addition were certain, every other addition would be certain.

-Consequently, the total sum would be certain, unless the whole can be different from all its parts.
+Consequently, the total sum would be certain unless the whole can be different from all its parts.

-I previously said that addition could be made certain by reducing the numbers.
+Addition could be made certain by reducing the numbers.

-But I clarify that the addition must reduce itself, as well as every other reasoning.
+- But that addition must reduce itself, as well as every other reasoning.

 It would then degenerate from knowledge into probability.

 All knowledge:
 - resolves itself into probability, and
 - finally becomes of the same nature with that evidence we employ in common life.